 Symptoms also include bad breath, an earache, and an unpleasant taste in the mouth.

 What Causes a Dry Socket?

-I advise my patients to avoid the following for three days after a wisdom teeth extraction:
+To prevent a dry socket, you have to avoid the following for three days after a wisdom teeth extraction:

-- Drinking from a straw, smoking, or any sort of similar “sucking” action
+- Drinking from a straw, smoking, or any sort of similar sucking action

 - Coughing and sneezing

 - Drinking carbonated beverages (soda, beer, sparkling water etc.)